mrconter1/VoiceMouse/PROMPT_SPEC.md

 ## Prompt Specification

-This prompt specification is designed to be all that is needed to write the code for the "VoiceMouse Controller" project.
+This prompt specification is designed to be all that is needed to write the code for the "VoiceMouse" project.

 ### Project Goal